Bohdan-Khomtchouk/Biochat/README.md

 This software is thanks to the amazing work done by MANY people in the open source community of biological databases (GEO, PubMed, etc.)

 The work on `Biochat` was done by [Bohdan B. Khomtchouk, Ph.D.](https://about.me/bohdankhomtchouk) and [Vsevolod Dyomkin](https://vseloved.github.io/).

+## Funding

+`Biochat` is supported by the National Institute on Aging of the National Institutes of Health under Award Number T32 AG0047126 awarded to Bohdan Khomtchouk.
+The content is solely the responsibility of the author(s) and does not necessarily represent the official views of the National Institutes of Health.

 ## Contributors
 * Vsevolod Dyomkin